2025 ACMT Annual Scientific Meeting | #ACMT2025

 Michael Yeh, MD, MS

-Centers for Disease Control and Prevention & National Center for Environmental Health
+Centers for Disease Control and Prevention (CDC), National Center for Environmental Health (NCEH)

-Michael Yeh, MD, MS, is a medical officer at the National Center for Environmental Health, Centers for Disease Control and Prevention (CDC), in Atlanta, Georgia, and a Lieutenant Commander in the U.S. Public Health Service Commissioned Corps.
-Michael obtained a B.S. in biology from SUNY Stony Brook, an M.S. in journalism from Columbia University, as well as an M.S. in epidemiology and M.D. from the University at Buffalo.
-He completed a combined internal medicine / emergency medicine residency at Allegheny General Hospital in Pittsburgh.
-Michael worked as an emergency physician in community hospitals on Long Island and Rhode Island before completing the Emory University/CDC fellowship in medical toxicology in 2021.
-His current activities at CDC include working with America’s Poison Centers on surveillance of chemical exposures and public health hazards, acute outbreak investigations, emergency preparedness for chemical and radiological disasters, and medical toxicology fellow education.
+Michael Yeh is a medical toxicology physician in CDC's National Center for Environmental Health (NCEH) and a Lieutenant Commander in the U.S. Public Health Service Commissioned Corps.
+Michael graduated with a B.S. in biology from SUNY Stony Brook, an M.S. in journalism from Columbia University, as well as an M.S. in epidemiology and M.D. from the University at Buffalo, SUNY.
+He completed a combined internal medicine and emergency medicine residency at Allegheny General Hospital in Pittsburgh.
+Prior to joining CDC, Michael worked as an emergency physician in Patchogue, NY (Long Island) and in Westerly, Rhode Island, before completing the Emory University/CDC medical toxicology fellowship in 2021.
+Michael's activities at CDC include working with America’s Poison Centers on surveillance of chemical exposures and public health hazards, acute toxicologic outbreak investigations, emergency preparedness for chemical and radiological disasters, and medical toxicology fellow education.

 Continuing Education